MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **language\_code**

 A Dataverse integer language code to select the entity view localized labels (column header labels, etc.) to be loaded.
-If no language\_code is provided, the default language of the website application Dataverse connection will be used.
+If no language\_code is provided, the default language of the website application Dataverse connection is used.

-If entityview is used within an entitylist block, entityview will inherit its language code configuration from entitylist.
+If entityview is used within an entitylist block, entityview inherits its language code configuration from entitylist.

 ```
 {% entityview logical_name:'contact', name:"Active Contacts", language_code:1033 %}